OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

 - **define**: List of strings [optional, no default]

-  When the module argument is present, add these strings as Verilog preprocessor values to the platform configuration.
+  When the module port is present, add these strings as Verilog preprocessor values to the platform configuration.

 ---------------------------------------------------------------------------